A CFO perspective on marketing: why the fractional cmo model wins

 The fractional model converts marketing leadership from a fixed asset into a performance-driven variable expense, the capital allocation structure boards are now demanding.

-But for a scaling venture, locking in a senior contract before your product-market fit is fully stabilized isn't just risky.
-It's structurally inefficient.
+But for a scaling venture, locking in a senior contract before your product-market fit is fully stabilised is not just risky.
+It is structurally inefficient.
 In an economy that demands agility, your board is no longer asking for more activity.
-They're asking for faster transformation and a leaner cost structure.
-The question CFOs are now asking isn't "can we afford a CMO?"
-It's: "why are we treating marketing leadership like a fixed asset when everything else in our stack is variable?"
+They are asking for faster transformation and a leaner cost structure.
+The question CFOs are now asking is not "can we afford a CMO?"
+It is: why are we treating marketing leadership like a fixed asset when everything else in our stack is variable?

 That shift in framing changes everything.

-Hiring a full-time, high-level marketing director in the first quarter of a project is often a financial error.
-The fractional CMO has become the emerging standard for companies that want to scale without exploding their CAC or burning through runway on a hire that won't compound for months.
+The fractional CMO has become the emerging standard for companies that want to scale without exploding their CAC or burning through runway on a hire that will not compound for months.

-The math is simple.
+The math is straightforward.
 A senior fractional engagement typically runs between €900 and €1,200 per day, for two or three days per week.
 You get strategic leadership, embedded execution, and a direct line to someone who has built revenue engines before.
-Without the 45% employer charges, the equity expectations, or the 90-day préavis when it doesn't work out.
+Without the 45% employer charges, the equity expectations, or the 90-day préavis when it does not work out.

 What this model concretely eliminates:

-This isn't a compromise.
-It's a deliberate structural choice that the best-run scaling companies are making intentionally.
+This is not a compromise.
+It is a deliberate structural choice that the best-run scaling companies are making intentionally.
+For a detailed breakdown of the EBITDA impact, the CFO case for fractional marketing leadership covers the capital allocation logic in full.

-A fractional CMO does not spend months onboarding.
-They run a full audit of your current state in the first week, triage what's broken, and identify the highest-leverage actions within the first two.
+A part-time CMO does not spend months onboarding.
+They run a full audit of your current state in the first week, triage what is broken, and identify the highest-leverage actions within the first two.
 For ventures launching in tight windows, this speed to market is the difference between hitting the next funding milestone and missing it by a quarter.

 The operating framework is Build-Measure-Learn, not decade-long tenures.
 Every engagement is structured around clear KPIs set in advance: CAC targets, MQL-to-SQL conversion rates, pipeline contribution, revenue attribution.
-If the number isn't moving, the strategy changes.
-That's the accountability model that a fixed hire structurally cannot offer — because their job security depends on continuity, not on results.
+If the number is not moving, the strategy changes.
+That is the accountability model a fixed hire structurally cannot offer, because their job security depends on continuity, not on results.

-This model works best at specific inflection points.
-If you recognize any of the following, a fractional engagement is worth a serious conversation:
+The part-time CMO model works best at specific inflection points.
+If you recognise any of the following, a fractional engagement is worth a serious conversation:

 Stop overpaying for marketing leadership.
-Book a free discovery call with iytro.
+Talk to iytro.